 David is particularly keen to work with and listen to all the school's stakeholders to help enrich the school's vision for the future.

-Debra joined the Board of Governors in 2019 and is the Chair of the Finance, Personnel and Premises Committee.
+Debra joined the Board of Trustees in 2019 and is the Chair of the Finance, Personnel and Premises Committee.
 She is currently employed full time at a major global bank.
 She has held a number of finance roles in a range of sectors over the last 20 years.

 Debra is also a qualified teacher and will look at staff well-being and workloads as well as the financial systems in place.
 She has a passion for literacy and education and a particular interest in the value of dyslexic thinking and is an advocate in this area.

-Previously, Alethae served for nearly 3 years as a Parent Governor in a local infant school.
+Previously, Alethae served for nearly 3 years as a Parent Trustee in a local infant school.
 She works in a local NHS Trust as a Senior Nurse Manager and is a Registered Nurse who holds a BSC Honours in Healthcare Management, MSc Public Health and MA Leadership and Management.

-Alethae is the Vice Chair and the Development Governor for the Academy’s Board of Governors.
-Responsibilities as a Development Governor include monitoring the board’s training and development skills as well as organising training sessions in alignment with governing board learning needs.
+Alethae is the Vice Chair and the Development Governor for the Academy’s Board of Trustees.
+Responsibilities as a Development Trustee include monitoring the board’s training and development skills as well as organising training sessions in alignment with governing board learning needs.
 Recently the board has had training with other local secondary schools which helps us to learn from each other as well a fostering good relationships with other local schools’ communities.
 Alethae also sits in the Pupil Welfare and Finance and Premises committees.

 “Nice to meet you all, my name is Lorraine Osborne.
 I have worked in education since 2006.